Ulysses (novel): Episode 11, "Sirens"

-Episode 12, Cyclops
+Episode 12, "Cyclops"

-This chapter is narrated by an unnamed denizen of Dublin who works as a debt collector.
+This episode is narrated by an unnamed denizen of Dublin who works as a debt collector.
 The narrator goes to Barney Kiernan's pub where he meets a character referred to only as "The Citizen".
 This character is believed to be a satirisation of Michael Cusack, a founder member of the Gaelic Athletic Association.
 When Leopold Bloom enters the pub, he is berated by the Citizen, who is a fierce Fenian and anti-Semite.
-The episode ends with Bloom reminding the Citizen that his Saviour was a Jew.
+The episode ends with Bloom reminding the Citizen that his Savior was a Jew.
 As Bloom leaves the pub, the Citizen throws a biscuit tin at Bloom's head, but misses.
-The chapter is marked by extended tangents made in voices other than that of the unnamed narrator; these include streams of legal jargon, a report of a boxing match, Biblical passages, and elements of Irish mythology.
+The episode is marked by extended tangents made in voices other than that of the unnamed narrator; these include streams of legal jargon, a report of a boxing match, Biblical passages, and elements of Irish mythology.

-Episode 13, Nausicaa
+Episode 13, "Nausicaa"

 All the action of the episode takes place on the rocks of Sandymount Strand, the shoreline that Stephen visited in Episode 3.
 A young woman, Gerty MacDowell, is seated on the rocks with her two friends, Cissy Caffrey and Edy Boardman.
 The girls are taking care of three children, a baby, and four-year-old twins named Tommy and Jacky.
 Gerty contemplates love, marriage and femininity as night falls.
 The reader is gradually made aware that Bloom is watching her from a distance.
 Gerty teases the onlooker by exposing her legs and underwear, and Bloom, in turn, masturbates.
 Bloom's masturbatory climax is echoed by the fireworks at the nearby bazaar.
 As Gerty leaves, Bloom realises that she has a lame leg, and believes this is the reason she has been "left on the shelf".
 After several mental digressions he decides to visit Mina Purefoy at the maternity hospital.
 It is uncertain how much of the episode is Gerty's thoughts, and how much is Bloom's sexual fantasy.
 Some believe that the episode is divided into two halves: the first half the highly romanticized viewpoint of Gerty, and the other half that of the older and more realistic Bloom.
 Joyce himself said, however, that "nothing happened between [Gerty and Bloom].
 It all took place in Bloom's imagination".
 Nausicaa attracted immense notoriety while the book was being published in serial form.
 It has also attracted great attention from scholars of disability in literature.
 The style of the first half of the episode borrows from (and parodies) romance magazines and novelettes.
+Bloom's contemplation of Gerty parodies Dedalus's vision of the wading girl at the seashore in A Portrait of the Artist as a Young Man.